ucb-sejits/ctree-tutorial/4-functional_numpy.rst

             ]
             return defn, array_ref

 Observe that now we don't need to define the parameters and return type.
-But since we don't have them anymore we add a new parameter to the now called ``get_def`` function. ``params`` should have the references used as function argument.
+Since we don't have them anymore, we add a new parameter to the now called ``get_def`` function.
+The ``params`` parameter should have the references used as function argument in the ``Call`` node we're replacing.
 We're now in the same scope as the function call and can't define an arbitrary name for the array.

 What used to be the function return may or may not be used by who called it.
 Consider this example:

 .. code:: python